Study Architecture in Germany: 16 Universities & 23 Courses Taught in English

 Master's in Architecture

-If you want to go deeper and specialize in a specific area, a master’s in Architecture is a great option.
-These programs usually take two years and focus on advanced topics.
-Some specializations include:
+If you want to learn more and focus on a specific area, a master’s in Architecture is a great next step.
+These programs usually last two years and cover advanced topics.
+You can choose specializations like:

 Most programs end with a thesis project, where you’ll tackle a complex design challenge or do some in-depth research.